Is 120GSM Good Enough for Watercolor?

 You can use paper with a weight as low as 120GSM for water coloring.
 However, lower-weight papers are more likely to crease or tear while you’re painting.
 You can prime lower-weight papers by pre-painting them and taping them down to prevent wrinkling.
 Some artists even recommend stacking a few lower-weight papers before taping them down.

 These lower-weight papers are delicate, making them less ideal for water painting.
-They can’t handle too much moisture and will struggle to hold pigment.
+They can’t handle too much moisture and will struggle to hold pigmentOpens in a new tab..
 Nevertheless, lower GSM papers can be an excellent way to practice before investing in more expensive papers.

 However, if you’re looking for a paper that will hold up as you paint, most artists recommend a paper with a minimum of 200GSM.
 This type of paper is thicker and can hold vibrant colors better without fading.
 Additionally, warping and wrinkling are of less concern with higher-weight paper.